OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 discussed above, this is considered a *reduction* since we are reducing from all possible values for `error` down to just the single, maximum.
-This means that it is necessary to indicate a reduction on the first loop nest (the one that calculates `error`.
+This means that it is necessary to indicate a reduction on the first loop nest (the one that calculates `error`).

 *Best Practice:* Some compilers will detect the reduction on `error` and implicitly insert the `reduction` clause, but for maximum portability the programmer should always indicate reductions in the code.

-At this point the code loops like the examples below.
+At this point the code looks like the examples below.

     while ( error > tol && iter < iter_max )
     {